camelwater/Table-BOT/README.md

 This bot was inspired and influenced conceptually by another similar bot, which can be found [here](https://github.com/BadWolf1023/MKW-Table-Bot).
 It has greater functionality than this bot and is used in MKW Lounge, a ranked ladder for Mario Kart Wii.

+## Documentation

+Table BOT's full documentation can be found at this GitHub repository's [Wiki page](https://github.com/camelwater/Table-BOT/wiki).

 ## Important Information